KasparEtter/ef1p/pages/email/email.md

   Password managers just won't do this for you if the domain is different.
   This is just [one more level of defense](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)), which is especially useful for innocuous-looking actions that don't trigger your alarm bells.
-  For example, some websites require you to log in before you can unsubscribe from their newsletter and such an email and login can be bogus, of course.
+  For example, some websites require you to log in before you can unsubscribe from their newsletter, and such an email and login can be bogus, of course.
 - **Verify the sender**: Who sent you the email?
   Since the sender of an email can ([still](#domain-authentication)) be [spoofed](#spoofing),